e-kwsm/composable_kernel/example/ck_tile/15_fused_moe/README.md

 ## optimization
 summary of the key design of this fused-moe operator:
-* fuse 2 group-gemm + activation + `topk-weight` multiply into single kernel, using atomic for 2nd gemm accumualation
+* fuse 2 group-gemm + activation + `topk-weight` multiply into single kernel, using atomic for 2nd gemm accumulation
 * fuse buffer-zeroing in `moe-sorgin`, user no longer need call extra torch.zero() for the out buffer
 * fused scatter-gather for row index(same as vllm)
 * pre-shuffle B matric(weight) to maximize memory throughput. input(activation) keep original layout `[batch, hidden]`.